eyedeekay/gnusocial-eepsite/README.md

 with obfuscating our physical location, not making ourselves unidentifiable to other GNU Social nodes.
-Unfortunately, for now, it's impossible to get an EV certificate for a .onion-only domain from Let's Encrypt, so it's not possible to identify yourself to the other GNU Social instances.
+Unfortunately, for now, it's impossible to get an EV certificate for a .onion-only domain from Let's Encrypt, so it's not possible to identify yourself to the other GNU Social instances in that way, or communicate in an encrypted way with the rest of the Fediverse.
 That's limiting to us, as we will only be able to communicate with nodes that allow HTTP connections, which is bad on the clearnet.
 It's not ideal on darknets either, but it's less bad.

 Preparation
 -----------

-Far and away the easiest part of this to figure out is the actual hidden service configuration
+Far and away the easiest part of this to figure out is the actual hidden service configuration.

+### Docker

 ### i2p